budapest school film movement

 Characteristics of the Budapest school

 The Budapest school movement, influenced by cinema verite, emphasized a documentary style that aimed to capture raw, unscripted moments of social reality.
 Like cinema verite, it favored observational techniques and a naturalistic approach to filmmaking, abandoning traditional narrative structures in favor of depicting everyday life with authenticity.
 This approach allowed filmmakers to explore societal issues and human experiences through a lens that prioritized honesty and direct engagement with their subjects.
 They often used non-professional actors, real locations, and improvised dialogue while tackling issues such as poverty, oppression, and the struggles of the working class.
 This provided a much needed critique of Hungarian society under communism.
-Films of the movement were shot with amateur equipment, mostly hand-held cameras, and usually by two or more cameras at the same time.
+Films of the movement were shot with amateur equipment, mostly hand-held cameras.

 The Budapest School was marked by a strong sense of collaboration among filmmakers, screenwriters, and actors.
 Its collective approach fostered a creative environment where ideas could be freely exchanged and developed.